She's Not You

 "She's Not You" is a 1962 song recorded by Elvis Presley and released as a single on RCA Victor.

 Background

-The song was recorded on March 19, 1962 in the key of F major.
+The song was recorded on March 19, 1962, in the key of F major.
 The Jordanaires sang background vocals.
 It was published by Elvis Presley Music, Inc., Elvis Presley's publishing company.
 The song was written by Doc Pomus in collaboration with Leiber and Stoller.

 "She's Not You" reached No. 5 on the Billboard Hot 100 and No. 13 on Billboard's R&B chart.
 In the UK, the single reached No. 1 where it stayed for three weeks.
-It peaked at #4 (for two weeks) on Billboard's competitor Cashbox's pop chart.
+It peaked at No. 4 (for two weeks) on Billboard's competitor Cashbox's pop chart.
 It was also the first song on the new Irish Charts to reach number one on October 5, 1962.